 When an alert is received, (1) the student will receive email notification stating that the student is required to meet with their academic advisor(s); (2) the following offices and personnel will receive the content on the Academic Alert form: the student’s academic advisor(s), the Office of Academic Advisement, the Office of Student Affairs, and the Office of the AVP for Academic Success; and (3) upon receipt of the Academic Alert, the Academic Advisor will contact the student to set up an appointment.

-A student is expected to earn a minimum cumulative grade point average of 2.00 (required for graduation) at the end of the first semester/session (fall, spring, or summer) and for each semester/session thereafter.
+A student is expected to earn a minimum cumulative grade point average of 2.00 (required for graduation) at the end of the first semester/session (fall, spring, summer, or winter) and for each semester/session thereafter.
 Any student whose G.P.A. falls below the minimum 2.00 (semester/session or cumulative) will be placed on academic probation.

 Academic probation serves as a warning to the student that their academic performance is not of the quality necessary to ensure graduation.
-When a student is placed on academic probation, the student’s record is reviewed by the Academic Standing Committee at the end of each semester/session (fall, spring, or summer) the student is enrolled at the College.
+When a student is placed on academic probation, the student’s record is reviewed by the Academic Standing Committee at the end of each semester/session (fall, spring, summer, or winter) the student is enrolled at the College.
 To assist a student in achieving academic progress, the Committee may limit a student’s course load and suggest they schedule regular meetings with their academic advisor.
 In addition, the Committee may require the student to avail themselves of the various services of the College (Academic Advisement, Academic Skills, Counseling, or Career Counseling).

 The Academic Standing Committee monitors the progress of students on academic probation with the expectation of academic progress over a reasonable time.
 A student who continues to remain on academic probation may be subject to suspension or dismissal.